yantra-core/Mantra.js/ReadMe.md

 ### Matter.js + Phaser 3

 For 2D, Mantra has built-in support for Phaser 3 and Matter.js.
 It's possible to mix and match configuration options and easily add new Graphics plugins.
+You can render Mantra games [entirely in CSS](https://codepen.io/Marak-Squires/pen/abXpEve).
 You can even render the same Game through [multiple graphics pipelines](https://yantra.gg/mantra/examples/solo/split-render/pong.html) at once if you need to.

 **How is this even possible?**